-I’m sure what you were really hoping for this year on Valentine’s Day was [a one-year subscription to product, an upgrade to our Pro version, 100 shipments of Product A, etc.] But if you just got chocolates or flowers, don’t fear -- you can always treat yourself.
+I’m sure what you were really hoping for this year on Valentine’s Day was [a one-year subscription to a product, an upgrade to our Pro version, 100 shipments of Product A, etc.] But if you just got chocolates or flowers, don’t fear — you can always treat yourself.

 Send this email on February 15 to a prospect who decided not to buy.
 The ridiculousness will (hopefully) amuse them, which is often enough to get a response.

 Send these templates to buyers you've already connected with.